natedey/RINRUS-oldpublic/README.md

 3. Check the new PDB file.
 If there is metal, replace with an atom with same coordination (such as replace Mg with O), and save as a new PDB file.

-4. Check all ligands, make sure H atoms were added correctly (may need to delete or add more H based on certain condition)
+4. Check all ligands, make sure H atoms were added correctly (may need to delete or add more H based on certain conditions)

-5. If there is atom "CA" or "CB" in ligands, replace with "CA'" and "CB'"
+5. If there are any "CA" or "CB" atoms in ligands, replace them with "CA'" and "CB'", respectively.

 6. After previous 3 check stpes, save the file to a new file (`3bwm_h_modify.pdb`)